WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

         - full (Processes the entire file and ends)
         - tail (runs continuously displaying the last 30 lines added.
 Exit by pressing Ctrl-C)

+    -LogDir <Expression>
+        - Allows the selection of base Directory for the Log Files (desktop, userdir are the only valid options)

     -LineFilter <Expression>
         - Only lines matching the expression will be included.
 Be aware that this may result in some lines being incorrectly colour coded.
 Updated to use regex.

 If either of the LogFile or Displayname parameters is invalid, it will display the menu.

 TODO: